sophiaristuben/techtalk/README.md

    L Cargo.lock

-3. In the new `Cargo.toml` file of the workspace:
+3. Paste in the new `Cargo.toml` file of the workspace:
 ```toml
 [workspace]
 members = ["run-wasm", "connect4"]